Clay Kirby: After baseball

 Following his baseball career, Kirby was acting tournament chairman for the annual Major League Baseball Players Alumni (MLBPA) Washington Metropolitan Area Charity Golf Tournament.
 The event, which benefited the American Lung Association, was part of the "Swing With the Legends Golf Series."
 His family continued to live in San Diego County until 1983, when they returned to Virginia.
 Kirby became a self-employed financial securities broker.

 Death

 On July 19, 1991, Kirby underwent a coronary atherectomy to open a blockage in an artery just above his heart.
 After the procedure he was told he had suffered a silent heart attack.
 Kirby had been complaining about chest discomfort and numbness in his arm.
 He died of a heart attack on October 11, 1991, at the age of 43.
-His wife found him about 11 o’clock in the morning in his chair.
+His wife found him about 11 o'clock in the morning in his chair.
 It appeared that he had fallen asleep while reading and suffered the fatal attack.
-He was survived by his wife, Susan; his mother, Gloria; his sister, Carolyn Twyman; his son, Clayton; his daughter, Theresa Schoengold; and two grandchildren, Derek and Brandon Schoengold.
+He was survived by his wife, Susan, his mother, Gloria, his sister, Carolyn, his son, Clayton, his daughter, Theresa, and two grandchildren.
 He was buried in the National Memorial Park in Falls Church, Virginia.